justinmk/vim-sneak/README.md

   in the opposite direction repeats the last successful search
 * ~~implement `gs` (like `gn`): `cgs`~~ (probably overreach/misfeature)
 * `dzab` and `czab` wrap around, but probably shouldn't (for consistency with `sab`)
+* trying to repeat a failed search does not work